OzuYatamutsu/arsteakskan-guide/README.md

 kitchen that did _not_ sneeze were the cook and a large cat, which was<br />
 grinning from ear to ear.<br />

-&nbsp;&nbsp;"Please would you tell me," said Alice, a little timidly, "why your cat grins like that?"<br />
+"Please would you tell me," said Alice, a little timidly, "why your cat grins like that?"

-&nbsp;&nbsp;"It's a Cheshire-Cat," said the Duchess, "and that's why."<br />
+"It's a Cheshire-Cat," said the Duchess, "and that's why."

-&nbsp;&nbsp;"I didn't know that Cheshire-Cats always grinned; in fact, I didn't know that cats _could_ grin," said Alice.<br />
+"I didn't know that Cheshire-Cats always grinned; in fact, I didn't know that cats _could_ grin," said Alice.

-&nbsp;&nbsp;"You don't know much," said the Duchess, "and that's a fact."
+"You don't know much," said the Duchess, "and that's a fact."